openedx/edx-platform/docs/guides/testing/testing.rst

    Test Pyramid

-The pyramid above shows the relative number of unit tests and integration tests.
+The pyramid above shows the relative number of unit tests, integration tests, and acceptance tests.
 Most of our tests are unit tests or integration tests.

 Test Types